JPA’s Origins and History

 Query Methods

 Query methods are one of Spring Data JPA’s most powerful features.
-They automatically generate JPQL queries based on method name conventions.
-Various queries can be expressed by combining prefixes like findBy, countBy, existsBy, and deleteBy with entity field names, logical operators like And/Or, and keywords like Between/LessThan/GreaterThan/Like/In/OrderBy.
-Method name validity is verified at compile time, so typos or incorrect field names are discovered immediately.
-IDE auto-completion can be utilized, resulting in high development productivity.
+They automatically generate JPQL queries from method name conventions.
+You can express many queries by combining prefixes such as findBy, countBy, existsBy, and deleteBy with entity field names, logical operators such as And and Or, and keywords such as Between, LessThan, GreaterThan, Like, In, and OrderBy.
+Method names are validated against entity fields, so typos or incorrect field names tend to surface early.
+IDE auto-completion also helps, which makes everyday development faster.

 public interface UserRepository extends JpaRepository<User, Long> {